-To verify your identity on a video call, you need:
+To verify on a video call, you will need at a minimum the following documents:

 - One primary and one secondary document